Chapter 4 — Norms and distances

 Not covered in class

-The final page of section 4.1, on compactness was only briefly discussed (from Theorem 4.10 onwards).
+The final part of section 4.1, on compactness was only briefly discussed (from Theorem 4.10 onwards).
 Section 4.2 (Banach spaces) was only discussed at high level, and no results need to be known from this section.
-Section 4.4 (Applications) was also largely skipped, up to some comments about Subsections 4.4.1 and 4.4.2.
-The only important concept is the condition number (Definition 4.24) and the way it apperas in Eq.
-4.38.
-Section 4.4.3 was not discussed at all.
-If you want some theoretical background about Markov chains and the Google PageRank algorithm, feel free to read ;-).
+Subsections 4.4.1 and 4.4.3 were also skipped, but we have covered subsection 4.4.2 on the condition number and how it gives information about the sensitivity or accuracy of solving linear systems.

 Important concepts